chipmuenk/modular_synths/esp32.md

 - [ESP32 A1S with Arduino Audio Tools](https://youtu.be/oqtkR2FRKYI): Various examples for streaming audio (generated, I2S, HTTP, Bluetooth) with the ESP32 A1S using the Arduino IDE.
 - [Repo](https://github.com/thaaraak/es8388) with code for controlling the ES8388 codec

+## Synthux
+Although the Synthux modules are built around Daisy Seed (STM32) microcontrollers, the open source code is interesting to look at under https://github.com/Synthux-Academy.
+For uploading files to the Daisy Seed, the [STM32CubeProg](https://www.st.com/en/development-tools/stm32cubeprog.html) needs to be installed to get the required drivers.
+This is described [here](https://github.com/electro-smith/DaisyWiki/wiki/1a.-Getting-Started-(Arduino-Edition)) and in detail [here](https://github.com/stm32duino/Arduino_Core_STM32/wiki/Getting-Started) ("Extra Step").
+With the drivers installed, binaries can be installed on the Daisy Seed directly by using the [Daisy Web Programmer](https://electro-smith.github.io/Programmer/) (Chrome or Edge only, unfortunately).
+The platform "seed" has to be selected.

 ## Hardware

 ### ESP32 Audio Kit